rl1987/trickster.dev/tricksterblog/content/post/vim-is-touch-typing-on-steroids.md

 without moving the cursor. `Ctrl-D` is the opposite - it removes a single tab from start of current line. `Ctrl-W` deletes one word that precedes the cursor. `Ctrl-O` takes you to the normal mode for one command.

+Vim dialect of regular expressions is similar to these of sed(1) and Perl, but has some key differences.
+For example, nearly all metasyntactic characters require escaping them with a backslash.